COVID Relief Grants for Nonprofits

 Placer Shares Impact Grants

-The Placer County Board of Supervisors has allocated $1 million in CARES Act funds to support Placer County nonprofits experiencing hardship due to COVID-19 through the Placer Shares program.
+The Placer County Board of Supervisors has allocated $3 million in CARES Act funds for the nonprofit sector with a total of $2,700,000 available for grants net of processing fees.
 Placer Community Foundation will administer a $2,025,000 grant process for western Placer County (Emigrant Gap to Roseville), while Tahoe Truckee Community Foundation will administer a $675,000 grant process for eastern Placer County (Soda Springs to the eastern county border).
 Information on who is eligible, how to apply, and the timeline are provided on this page.

 Nonprofit Grants Program Timeline:

 Tax-exempt 501(c)(3) nonprofit organizations must meet the following criteria to apply.

 2. Provide service on the western slope of Placer County (Emigrant Gap to Roseville),

 3. Are in good standing with the IRS, state of California, and County of Placer (or is fiscally sponsored by an agency that is),

 4. Demonstrate financial hardship as a result of the pandemic, AND

 5. Provide a safety net program in one or more of the priority areas listed below

 - Applications must be submitted using the online form.
 No paper applications will be accepted.